intellivoid/Translations/Intellivoid Suite Todo/README.md

-# Intellivoid Website
+# Intellivoid Suite - Todo

-The Intellivoid Website is written under the DynamicalWeb framework (Internal Solution developed by Intellivoid), this framework uses a single json file to display text for individual pages and imported sections.
+The Todo Web Application is written under the DynamicalWeb framework (Internal Solution developed by Intellivoid), this framework uses a single json file to display text for individual pages and imported sections.